 - clear LLDP counters command

-- show interface Ethernet rates now include bits unit (Mbps/Gbps)
+- show interface Ethernet rates now include Mega/Giga-bit units (Mbps/Gbps)

 - show LLDP remote command - show parent interface (PO or MPO)